A look back in Augusta's history

 New officers for Augusta Credit Women International were installed: Lois Bird, president; Connie Thurman, director; Beverly Williams, vice president; Susan Hill, secretary; Marie Corbin, treasurer, and Donna Ruple, director.

-Page 2 of 2 - The Augusta City Council chose Wayne Mathias to fill the unexpired term of Don Cuda, Ward 4, who had resigned.
+The Augusta City Council chose Wayne Mathias to fill the unexpired term of Don Cuda, Ward 4, who had resigned.

 20 YEARS AGO